 Dr. Steven W. Meier has helped countless patients put an end to their serious orthopedic conditions through in-depth medical procedures designed to put an end to pain and physical limitations.
 Contact Dr. Meier and schedule an appointment by calling 310.736.2793 or filling out the online contact form today.

 What Causes a Baker’s Cyst?

-Treatment for Baker’s cysts typically involves treating the underlying knee problem.
+Treatment for Baker’s cysts in Los Angeles typically involves treating the underlying knee problem.
 This will reduce the swelling and provide pain relief and increased function.

 Though it’s rare, a Baker’s cyst can burst and allow synovial fluid to leak into the calf region.
 This can cause the following symptoms:

 - Sharp pain in the knee